 Introduction

-how to enable and use firewalld on centos 7
+This tutorial shows how to enable and use firewalld on CentOS and Rocky Linux.

 Prerequisites

-Start by booting up your CentOS 7 server and checking whether firewalld is running.
-To do so, open the terminal (CTRL-ALT-T) and run the following command:
+Boot up the server and check whether firewalld is running.
+Open the terminal and run the following command:

 sudo systemctl status firewalld